Oct. 18, 2013

 2. Mahaffey Museum Complex on Fort Leonard Wood, in Pulaski County, is the only place in the country where you can see three U.S. Army Branch museums in a single location.

 Mahaffey Museum Complex on Fort Leonard Wood, located in Pulaski County, Missouri.

 3. Devils Elbow, a quaint village that once was a popular fishing and hunting resort location is home to the Devils Elbow Bridge over the Big Piney River.
 This internationally recognized bridge is the only curved bridge still in use by vehicles traveling Historic Route 66.

-4. Pulaski County is sometimes referred to as “The Heart of Missouri Cave Country” and is the site of the National Speleological Society Convention in 2015.
+4. Pulaski County is sometimes referred to as “The Heart of Missouri Cave Country” and is the site of the National Speleological Society Convention

 5. Swedeborg, Missouri is listed in the popular “Touring Swedish America: Where To Go and What To See” travel guide.